Read this book. Count your blessings. Stop cribbing. People have suffered far worse

 While taking a stance against Sigmund Freud’s school of psychotherapy, he explains that pleasure itself can’t be a goal.
 It must remain an off-shoot.
 Essentially, logotherapy differs from Freud’s psychoanalysis in that it guides patients toward realizing their potential.
 It’s forward-looking.

 Ultimately, man is self-determining, says Frankl.
 He has the power to decide what he can be the very next moment – a monster or a saint.
-The following lines in the book aptly capture the dichotomy:
+The following pearl of wisdom aptly capture the dichotomy:

 In the final third of the book, he talks in detail about the meaninglessness in our lives.
 He points out that lack of meaning is the main cause of drug addiction and depression.
 This void is termed ‘Existential Vacuum’ in logotherapy.